lucasaurin/Math_Course/Computer-sessions/README.md

-This folder contains the scripts and some homework for the computer sessions of the Data Management Course.
+This folder contains the scripts and some homework for the computer sessions of the Mathematics Course.